-The consolidated financial statements of the Company include the accounts of CCRL from the Acquisition Date to December 31, 2014.
+The consolidated financial statements of the Company include the accounts of CCRL from the Acquisition Date.
 The net income of CCRL from the Acquisition Date to December 31, 2014 is \$26,953 which has been consolidated into the Company's consolidated Statement of Comprehensive Income for the year.
 The Company capitalized \$515,983 in professional and regulatory fees associated with the acquisition of the Project.
-These costs have been classified acquisition costs of the Project as at December 31, 2014.
+These costs have been classified acquisition costs of the Project.